 From standing on the Verrazano bridge with all the other runners, listening to Frank Sinatra sing “New York, New York”, to running down 5th avenue through crowds of cheering people, there is no other race like this one.
 Remember to enjoy it.
 Enjoy the journey.
 Enjoy the city.
 After all…you’re going to run the NEW YORK CITY MARATHON!!

-Since you’re going, if you’re interested in some great places to eat and drink and some fun things to do…check out our NYC highlight reel.
+Since you’re going, if you’re interested in some great places to eat and drink and some fun things to do…check out our recommendations for The Best of the Big Apple.

 If you enjoyed our tips for the NYC Marathon, consider subscribing for free!
 You’ll get all our latest adventures before anyone else plus great travel content from around the web.